alexandre-hallaine/Rainfall/bonus1/walkthrough.md

 ### Ret2shellcode
 Check the [level1's walkthrough](../level1/walkthrough.md#ret2shellcode) for an explanation of the ret2shellcode technique.

-Since we already have our padding, we need a number that will allow us to write 56 bytes to reach the return address and then the addresse our shellcode.
+Since we already have our padding, we need a number that will allow us to write 56 bytes to reach the return address and then the address our shellcode.
 So a total of 60 bytes (56 + 4):
 ```bash
 ❯ ./a.out -2147483633
 -8589934532 vs 60